 2. Basic Cardigans

-From thin cashmere to durable cotton to heavy wool knits, there's a cardigan out there that will perfectly fit your needs no matter what occasion or season you're in.
+From thin cashmere to durable cotton to heavy wool knits, there's a cardigan out there that will perfectly fit your needs no matter the occasion or season.
 I love cardigans because they can be styled to look any way your want them to.
 Be sure to pick up several different cuts, fabrics, and styles so you'll have plenty to choose from.

 - A thick knit oversized "grandpa" cardigan will give you a really interesting, almost hipster-esque vibe worn with a (#14) skinny jeans and a (#12) simple v-neck shirt.
 Finish with an interesting pair of shoes and a hippie headband.